JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 #### Web3

-Since this is a beta feature, and I don't use Web3, I have this disabled.
+Since this is a beta feature and I don't use Web3, I have this disabled.

 ## FAQs

 ### So, that's it?
 Is it set-and-forget?

-Uhm, depends on how aggressive your blocklists are.
+Uhm, it depends on how aggressive your blocklists are.
 You'll probably need to come back to the dashboard once in a while to add domains to the [allowlist](#allowlist).

 ### Why am I still seeing ads?